smallkirby/inu.smallkirby.com/README.md

 CFPages watches the `master` branch and deploys it automatically.
 Build command is `npx next build` and `/out` directory is used as the output directory.

+If you want to check the release build locally, run `npx serve out`.